magma/openschema/README.md

 Picture below shows the call flow of UE registration and BootStrapping.
 Please note registration is not implemented yet.

 ![UE success flow](docs/assets/ue_success_flow.png)

+## License
+mma-android is BSD-3 licensed, as found in the LICENSE file.